hmcheung/hmcheung.github.io/_pages/research.md

 Physical models have long been the tool for making weather forecasts.
 Owing to the advancement of computer resources, machine learning algorithms for weather forecast has gained popularity in recent years.
 During my PhD, I developed two machine learning models for improving TC track forecast in the medium range (forecast lead time >5 days).

 The first model (track-pattern-based model) applies the fuzzy _c_-mean clustering method on historical TC tracks similar to an operational forecast track; makes predictions based on each track pattern; and combines the forecast for each track pattern to form the final forecast.
 The second model uses different classes of artificial neural networks in concert to correct the TC track predicted by a global weather forecast model (GEFS).
 The neural network model is improved by including a shortcut connection, feature selection, and hyperparameter tuning.
+The performance of the deep learning model is evaluated using accuracy, association, and skill.

 ![Schematic of the track-pattern-based model and deep learning model](/assets/ml_tc.png)